anilshanbhag/crystal/README.md

 # Crystal
 GPU library for writing SQL queries

-Source code will be out soon (ETA May 31)
+Source code will be out soon (ETA June 20)